Mighty-Frog/JavaVisualizationLibrary/README.md

 manipulated using java to visualized without the need to use other toolsets such as Python, R or Matlab.

-Primary:
+## Objectives
-- Data pre-processing
+Primary: (Mostly achieved)
 - Provide a method that turns data into a format suitable for plotting.
 - Provide methods that return descriptive statistics, both for plotting charts and get statistical information, including mode, mean, median, sum, max, min, percentiles， quantile variance, skewness, covariance, etc.